 Volunteers will be monitoring the course and Transition Area for infractions.
 Disqualified athletes will receive a participation medal but will be ineligible for podium awards (i.e., 1st, 2nd, 3rd place in age group) and will not have their times posted.

-The upper age limit is 15 years old at the time of the event.
-There is no set lower age limit but parents/guardians should assess the child’s abilities to complete the prescribed course.
+The upper age limit is 16 years old at the time of the event.
+The lower age limit is 3.
+However, parents/guardians should assess the child’s abilities to complete the prescribed course.
 The Kids Triathlon is conducted to be a positive experience and no child should be entered that is not going to benefit from the experience.
 Being asked to perform beyond one’s abilities may not be a positive experience.

 Physically Challenged Athletes